htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     must be set, which is a classad expression evaluated in the context of the machine and the job, respectively, to determine the hard limits.

+:macro-def:`CGROUP_HARD_MEMORY_LIMIT_EXPR`
+    See above.

+:macro-def:`CGROUP_LOW_MEMORY_LIMIT`
+    A classad expression, evaluated in the context of the slot and job ad.
+    When it evaluated to a number, that number is written to the job's cgroup memory.low limit.
+This is only implemented on Linux systems where HTCondor controls the jobs' cgroups.
+When the job exceeds this limit, the kernel will aggressively evict read-only pages (often disk cache) from the job's use.
+For example, an admin could set this to Memory * 0.5, in order to prevent the system from using otherwise available memory for caching on behalf of the job.

 :macro-def:`DISABLE_SWAP_FOR_JOB[STARTER]`
     A boolean that defaults to false.
 When true, and cgroups are in effect, the *condor_starter* will set the memws to the same value as the hard memory limit.